Swipecoin/docs/guides/anchor/4-compliance-server.md

 ask_user = "http://localhost:8005/compliance/ask_user"
 fetch_info = "http://localhost:8005/compliance/fetch_info"

-# O servidor compliance deve estar disponível via HTTPS.
-Especifique seu
+# The compliance server must be available via HTTPS.
+Specify your SSL
-# certificado e chave SSL aqui.
-Se o servidor estiver detrás de um proxy ou load balancer
+# certificate and key here.
+If the server is behind a proxy or load  balancer
-# que implementa HTTPS, você pode omitir esta seção.
+# that implements HTTPS, you can omit this section.
 [tls]
 certificate_file = "server.crt"
 private_key_file = "server.key"